Strong demand for human rights in the Open Working Group on Sustainable Development Goals

 8th Session of the Open Working Group on Sustainable Development Goals, 3-7 February 2014

-The 8th session of the OWG included, inter alia, the thematic issues of equality, social equity, gender equality and women’s empowerment.
-There was a high level of convergence among Member States that the new development agenda must reduce inequalities, both within and between countries, and must address the needs of vulnerable groups such as women, minorities, migrants, indigenous people and persons with disabilities.
+The 8th session of the OWG addressed, inter alia, the issues of equality, social equity, gender equality and women’s empowerment.
+There was a high level of agreement among Member States that the new development agenda must reduce inequalities, both within and between countries, and must address the needs of vulnerable groups such as women, minorities, migrants, indigenous people and persons with disabilities.
 Inequalities were also acknowledged as drivers of conflict.